OpenERP Installation in Ubuntu 12.04LTS

 Change the ownership of the files to the Openerp user we created earlier.

-Rename the directory to server for later use
+Rename the directory to the server for later use

 Copy the conf file to /etc